yugant10-commits/Fuse-First-Project/README.md

 This project is divided into three parts.

 # 1. Data Scraping
 Code for data scraping is contained inside the Data Scraping folder.
+It also contains the dataset extracted after scraping.
 All the data extracted is from the site- https://www.nepalhomes.com/

 # 2. EDA and Data Preprocessing